pgEdge/pgedge/README.md

 <summary>Node Pre-Reqs</summary>

 - Use a  non-root user from the command line
-- configure [password-less sudo](http://lussier.io/index.php/2023/04/07/passwordless-sudo/) if you want to install daemon services on localhost
-- configure [password-less ssh](http://lussier.io/index.php/2023/06/07/passwordless-ssh-to-localhost-2) to localhost for using `localhost cluster` commands
 - Tested with Python 3.9+
   - Python 3.9 on EL8, EL9, SLE-15, & Amazon Linux 2023
   - Python 3.10 on Ubuntu 22.04
   - Python 3.12 on OSX arm64 (experimental)
   - Python 3.12 on Fedora 39 (experimental)

+- optional: config [password-less sudo](http://lussier.io/index.php/2023/04/07/passwordless-sudo/) if you want to autostart components with systemctl
+- optional config [password-less ssh](http://lussier.io/index.php/2023/06/07/passwordless-ssh-to-localhost-2) to localhost for using `localhost cluster` commands
 </details>

 ```